rka97/ELC325-Project/README.md

 Digital Communications Matlab Simulink Project

 ## Instructions for Reproducing Figures
 This code requires MATLAB, Simulink, and the Digital Communication Toolbox to run.
 Open MATLAB, then open Main.prj as a Simulink project and run gen_plots.m: this will generate all of the BER performance figures here.
+The script runs each of the simulink files for the differnet modulation schemes and records the results.
 It'll also show the scatter plots required, which can be saved Using MATLAB's Save As Figure.

 ## BPSK Scheme
 ### Description